Ian Allinson: Managerial career

 Following his retirement from playing, Allinson became player-manager at Baldock Town from 1989 to 1992 before spending six years managing Stotfold.
 He later managed Barton Rovers on two occasions, Harlow Town, Boreham Wood, Stotfold on a further two occasions, and back to Boreham Wood.

 In 1994, he managed Corby Town F.C. whose chairman at the time was Steve Evans.
-Upon taking on the Chairmanship of the Northamptonshire club, Evans dismissed the managerial duo of Bryn Gunn and Gerry McElhinney in favour of Allison but he resigned just a day after his appointment when he tendered his resignation after returning home from his first training session where he was introduced to the players.
-Allison later commented of the episode: "I hadn't met Steve Evans before and didn't know why he had approached me.
+Upon taking on the Chairmanship of the Northamptonshire club, Evans dismissed the managerial duo of Bryn Gunn and Gerry McElhinney in favour of Allinson but he resigned just a day after his appointment when he tendered his resignation after returning home from his first training session where he was introduced to the players.
+Allinson later commented of the episode: "I hadn't met Steve Evans before and didn't know why he had approached me.
 But after thinking about it I doubted if we would be able to work together."

 Allinson took Boreham Wood to promotion in the Isthmian League Premier Division via the play-offs in the 2009–10 season, defeating Kingstonian 2–0 in the final.

 During a game against Havant & Waterlooville in January 2011, the ball was put out of play so a Havant player could receive treatment, and upon passing the ball back to the Havant keeper, Boreham Wood player Mario Noto overhit his pass back to the goalkeeper and the ball hit the back of the net.
 Allinson signalled to his players to allow Havant to score a goal unchallenged.
 For this gesture, Allinson was hailed for his sportsmanship by Havant manager Shaun Gale.

 Allison left Boreham Wood in October 2015 due to other work commitments.
 However, he confirmed that he would not retire from football.
 On 12 February 2016 Allinson took over managerial duties at St Albans City FC.

 Allinson left St Albans City FC by mutual consent in September 2022.
 Allinson continued in his non-football role as commercial manager before leaving this in November.

+Later in November 2022, Ian Allinson would join the club Hendon F.C in the capacity of general manager.
+As of the 7th of November 2024, he continues to manage Hendon.

 Personal life

 Alongside his managerial duties, Allinson has worked in sales, and during Boreham Wood's FA Trophy run in 2006, he was working as a marketing representative for the competition's sponsors, Carlsberg.
 Allinson was acting as the club's director of football at the time.

 In February 2019, Allinson was inducted into the Colchester United Hall of Fame.

+His son Lee is also a football coach, and the two worked together at Hemel Hempstead Town.